Geoffrey Johnson-Smith: Political career

 Johnson-Smith, who was later to launch a successful campaign on behalf of haemophiliacs who had been given infected blood, fought a long battle to curb the Church of Scientology.
 The Church had its headquarters near East Grinstead and in 1970 he endured a six-week libel case before a jury vindicated his stance.

 After the Bloody Sunday killings of January 1972, he mounted an uncompromising defence of the Parachute Regiment: "It is bad enough for our troops to have to run all the perils and be shot at by gunmen without having their pain increased by smears in this House."

 In November 1972, Heath moved him sideways to the Civil Service Department, with the remit of sharpening presentation of government policy.
 His time there was dominated by the Kenneth Littlejohn affair, which was still rumbling on when Heath called a snap election in February 1974.
 Johnson-Smith fought a skilful media campaign, but could not prevent Heath losing.

 When Margaret Thatcher took the leadership, she asked him to oversee media activities at Central Office alongside a fellow television professional, Gordon Reece.
 After her 1979 election victory he joined the 1922 Committee executive and chaired the party's backbench media committee.

 From 1980 to 1996 he chaired the select committee on Member's Interests, having to field embarrassing questions about the business activities of Thatcher's son, Mark.

 He served on the Board of Governors of the British Film Institute in the 1980s.

 Johnson-Smith specialised increasingly in defence.
 From 1985 he chaired the military committee of the North Atlantic Assembly, and from 1987 to 1997 he led the British delegation.
 For six years he chaired the Conservative backbench defence committee.

 Later life and death

-He was knighted in 1982 and sworn of the Privy Council in 1996.
+He was knighted in the 1982 Birthday Honours and sworn of the Privy Council in 1996.
 Johnson-Smith died in Sussex on 11 August 2010, aged 86.